 Need Assistance?

-Please do not hesitate to contact Timmins Economic Development if you have any questions or need assistance with your business’ needs.
+Please do not hesitate to contact Timmins Economic Development if you have any questions or need assistance with your business’s needs.

 The following is a high-level overview of the U.S. tariffs imposed on Canada: